Paul has triple-double, NBA-leading Suns top Clippers 106-89

 TIP-INS

 Suns: F Bismack Biyombo played his third game for the Suns and his first at home.
 The 11-year veteran was signed last week because the Suns were thin in the frontcourt.
-He finished with three rebounds in 13 minutes … The Suns are 25-0 this season when leading after three quarters. … The Suns had a season-high 63 rebounds.
+He finished with three rebounds in 13 minutes. … The Suns had a season-high 63 rebounds.

 Clippers: G Brandon Boston Jr. was back on the court after spending time in the COVID-19 protocol. … L.A. shot just 3 of 18 (17%) from 3-point range in the first half.